borisblizzard/liteser/readme.txt

 2. extended types:
 	- hltypes::String
 	- hltypes::Array (containing either simple types, objects or object pointers)
-	- hltypes::Map (using simple types, objects or objects pointers as key and/or value)
 3. objects:
 	- allocated on the stack only
 	- allocated on the heap only